Hickson Inc.: History

 Hickson Inc. was founded as Hickson & Company in 1902 by Caroline "Carrie" Hickson-Kennedy, Kathryn "Kate" Hickson, and Richard J. Hickson—all siblings.
 The company's initial headquarters were at 657 Fifth Avenue in New York City; the Hicksons founded the company with an initial investment of $800.
-After Kate and Carrie were killed in the 1915 sinking of the RMS Lusitania, the company was ran by Richard Hickson, his son Leslie M. Hickson, and business partner Phillip S. Crooks.
+After Kate and Carrie were killed in the 1915 sinking of the RMS Lusitania, the company was run by Richard Hickson, his son Leslie M. Hickson, and business partner Phillip S. Crooks.
 Richard Hickson was president of the company while Leslie Hickson and Phillip Crooks operated as its vice presidents.

-The firm started as a men's tailors but evolved into a high-class dress salon that the designer Howard Greer, who worked there for a short time, described as "the most elegant and expensive specialty shop on Fifth Avenue".
+The firm started as a men's tailor but evolved into a high-class dress salon that the designer Howard Greer, who worked there for a short time, described as "the most elegant and expensive specialty shop on Fifth Avenue."

-In 1916, Hickson lost a suit from Boué Soeurs that alleged that they had bought that firm's garments, copied them, and sold them as their own designs as well as removing the labels from the garments they had purchased and selling them too.
+In 1916, Hickson lost a suit from Boué Soeurs that alleged that they had bought that firm's garments, copied them, and sold them as their designs, as well as removing the labels from the garments they had purchased and selling them too.

 Hickson provided many gowns for Pathé Exchange's series Who's Guilty?
 (1916).
 Among their designs was a light pink sari-inspired dress for the patriotic 1917 silent film The Gown of Destiny with a "bustle-back" that they invented.
-The light-colored dress was better suited to black and white film than a dark dress and the film made the design popular.
-Although the film supported the Allied cause during World War I, as did Hickson, the firm was keen to claim that the dress was produced independently of any Parisian influence in order to emphasize that the American fashion industry was no longer in thrall to French influences.
+The light-colored dress was better suited to black and white film than a dark dress, and the film made the design popular.
+Although the film supported the Allied cause during World War I, as did Hickson, the firm was keen to claim that the dress was produced independently of any Parisian influence to emphasize that the American fashion industry was no longer in thrall to French influences.

-In February 1921 it was reported that Hickson were to make the gown, wrap, and hat to be worn by Florence Harding at her husband's inauguration as 29th President of the United States.
-The color chosen was "Mrs Harding Blue".
+In February 1921, it was reported that Hickson was to make the gown, wrap, and hat to be worn by Florence Harding at her husband's inauguration as 29th President of the United States.
+The color chosen was "Mrs. Harding Blue."

 In 1924, Hickson began to work with Madeleine Vionnet as she re-established her business in Paris and New York after closing during World War I. Her clothes and workrooms occupied an entire floor of the Hickson premises.

 In 1926, Georges Matchabelli, creator of Prince Matchabelli perfume, began appearing at Hickson to sell his fragrances and personally mixing perfumes for some of their customers.

-In September 1926, it was reported that on 31 December that year the firm would be opening a new five-story building on Fifth Avenue on the corner of 52nd Street.
+In September 1926, it was reported that on 31 December that year, the firm would open a new five-story building on Fifth Avenue on the corner of 52nd Street.
 The building was designed by architects Springsteen and Goldhammer in the Italian Renaissance style on the former site of the William K. Vanderbilt House.
 Charvet & Fils took space in the building in 1927.

 In 1928, the firm suffered a burglary at the firm's 15 West 36th Street workrooms when burglars broke through a wall on the tenth floor and stole clothing valued at $30–40,000.